-Collections of vintage style fabrics, time worn linens, ephemera, antique clothing & accessories complement family photographs and find their way into the decor.
+Collections of vintage style fabrics, time-worn linens, ephemera, antique clothing & accessories complement family photographs and find their way into the decor.

 I’ve been blessed and inspired by creative friends and family members whom I want to introduce you to.
 I’ll affectionately call them my Circle of Friends and share about them on Fridays.
 I can’t wait for you to meet them!

 “With Endless Grace” is a way to say “accompanied by Jesus”.
-I am in awe and have much gratitude for His abundant favor, love, and provision that I do not deserve.
+I am in awe and have much gratitude for the Lord’s abundant favor, love, and provision that I do not deserve.
 His death on the cross paid the penalty for my sin.
 By trusting Him as Savior and confessing Him as Lord, we are free to spend eternity with Him.
 Reader, oh, how He loves you!
 He has given each of us the gift of grace.
-Ephesians 4:7 “But grace was given to each one of us according to the measure of Christ’s gift.”
+Ephesians 4:7 says, “But grace was given to each one of us according to the measure of Christ’s gift.”

 “May grace and peace be yours in fullest measure.”
 1 Peter 1:2b